github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 {% warning %}

-**Warning:** Make sure the delimiter you're using is randomly generated and unique for each run.
-For more information, see "[AUTOTITLE](/actions/security-guides/security-hardening-for-github-actions#understanding-the-risk-of-script-injections)".
+**Warning:** Make sure the delimiter you're using cannot occur on its own line in the value.
+If the value is completely arbitrary then don't use this format at all.
+Write to a separate file instead.

 {% endwarning %}

 #### Example of a multiline string

-This example selects a random value for `$EOF` as a delimiter, and sets the `JSON_RESPONSE` environment variable to the value of the `curl` response.
+This example uses `EOF` as the delimiter, and sets the `JSON_RESPONSE` environment variable to the value of the `curl` response.

 {% bash %}